-Have you been physically assaulted due to the negligence of a business?Please call me today.
-If you were physically assaulted due to the negligence of a business (not a domestic dispute), the law may entitle you to compensation for your pain and suffering, medical bills, and lost earnings.
-Business owners have a responsibility to keep their property safe for customers.
+Call an Indianapolis physical assault lawyer if you were physically assaulted due to the negligence of a business (not a domestic dispute), as the law may entitle you to compensation for your pain and suffering, medical bills, and lost earnings.

 If someone assaulted you, immediately seek medical treatment.
 In this type of case, the insurer for the property owner usually will try to blame you or your loved one.
 Alternately, the insurer may ask you to sign papers promising to pay your medical bills.
 This, however, will also release the insurer from any liability for your pain and suffering and other damages.

 If you have questions about giving a statement to a claims adjuster, documents someone is asking you to sign, or payment of medical bills, an experienced Indianapolis physical assault attorney can help.
 A FREE consultation can provide you with peace of mind.
 I’ll personally ensure you understand your rights and the legal consequences of your decisions.
 I am always personally available to meet with people I represent.